818ajian/doc/notebook/1-GIS/Layout.md

 ### `pt` the array of points

-The point coordinates are stored in two different places (which in principle  is a bad thing to do !).
+The point coordinates are stored in two different places

-    L.Gs.pos : in a dictionnary form (key is the point negative index) L.pt : in a numpy array
+  + L.Gs.pos : in a dictionary form (key is the point negative index)
+  + L.pt : in a numpy array

 ```python
 >>> print np.shape(L.pt)
 >>> print len(filter(lambda x: x<0,L.Gs.pos))
 ```

-This dual storage is chosen (temporarily ? ) for computational efficiency reason.
+This dual storage is chosen for computational efficiency reason.
 The priority goes to the graph and the numpy array is calculated at the end of the edition in the `Layout.g2npy` method (graph to numpy) which is in charge of the conversion.

 ### tahe (tail-head)